 Bartender's Guide 1862

-The redcurrant, or red currant (Ribes rubrum) is a member of the gooseberry family and is native across western Europe.
-A deciduous shrub, Ribes rubrum can grow as tall as 2 meters (7 ft), each bush producing some 3-4 killos (7-9 lb) of berries from mid to late summer.
-(Even in January we found redcurrants for sale at London's Borough Market.)
-There are other species producing similar edible fruit in Europe, Asia and North America.
+The redcurrant (or red currant) Ribes rubrum is a member of the gooseberry family and is native across western Europe.
+A deciduous shrub, Ribes rubrum can grow as tall as 2 meters (7 ft), each bush producing some 3-4 killos (7-9 lb) of berries from June to late summer (but even in January we found redcurrants for sale at London's Borough Market.)
+There are other species producing similar edible fruit in Asia and North America.

 The berries are slightly tart and here in the UK we mostly enjoy them made into redcurrant jelly, a type of jam served with lamb, game meat and particularly turkey at Christmas time.
 This is made by adding the redcurrants to sugar, boiling and straining, and you can use the same process to make a less concentrated syrup, although you'll find the syrup tends to jellify.
 Indeed, the syrup can start to jellify within hours of your making it so I'd suggest making the syrup soon before you intend to use it.

 How to make groseille (redcurrant) syrup